robert-mccarthy-ca/modern-druid/README.md

     2.  **Foliar Feeding Delivery:** Automated application of JMS, FPJ, and other natural farming inputs.
     3.  **Winter Protection:** Can operate as snowmakers to insulate soils and prevent winterkill.
     4.  **Wildfire Defense:** Creates a defensible, humid perimeter and can douse the site in case of approaching fire.

+Holding ponds and swales would be used where possible to harvest and store water for use in irrigation.
+We need to be able to store all the water we can from rainfalls if their frequency becomes erratic due to cliamte change.

 ---